2 Minute Read

 - Identify what you really want.
 What is the goal you’re trying to achieve?
 Is it to help the person understand what performance areas need improvement and create a plan to get there?
 Or is the goal to tell them how poorly they are performing?
 Is it about creating documentation or building confidence?
 When you know what you really want it’s easier to stay focused and create a common purpose with the other person.

 - Stay in dialogue.
 A conversation that is one-sided is not dialogue.
-Facilitate responses from others if they are having difficulty talking.
-Getting all parties to get all the relevant information out on the table and create a shared pool of understanding allows for perspective.
+With this in mind, facilitate responses from others if they are having difficulty talking.
+In fact, getting all parties to get all the relevant information out on the table and create a shared pool of understanding allows for perspective.

 - Compare.
 If you disagree with the other person, compare your path with the other person’s.
 Rather than suggesting that he or she is wrong, suggest that you differ.
 He or she may in fact be wrong, but you won’t know until you hear both sides of the story.
 Candidly state, “I think I see things differently.
 Let me describe how.”